deepmodeling/deepks-kit/docs/source/label-preperation.rst

   Save the xyz coordinate of each frame as single xyz file, e.g., ``0000.xyz``, ``0001.xyz``,... **Note that this format has not been fully tested for periodic systems.**

 It should be noted that if the lattice vectors of each frame are *not* the same, users should specify the lattice vector for each frame via ``box.npy``, of which the shape is **[nframe, 9]**.
 If the prepared structures share the same lattice vector, then users may specify it as a keyword in input files.
-See xxx for details.
+See :ref:`scf_abacus.yaml` for details.

 Property labels
 ----------------